awsdocs/amazon-ses-developer-guide/doc-source/faqs-metrics.md

 ### Q2\.
 If a user opens an email multiple times, or clicks a link in an email multiple times, is each of those events tracked separately?<a name="sending-metric-faqs-general-q2"></a>

 If a recipient opens an email multiple times, Amazon SES counts each open as a unique open event\.
 Similarly, if a recipient clicks the same link multiple times, Amazon SES counts each click as a unique click event\.
+However, these counts can be skewed by the scenarios outlined above in the note box\.

 ### Q3\.
 Are open and click metrics aggregated, or can they be measured down to the recipient level?<a name="sending-metric-faqs-general-q3"></a>